-- 1. Number of supported engagements between state and/or local officials and federal staff - Number of times state and/or local officials drew on lessons learned from these supported engagements to inform and/or modify state/local programs and initiatives
+- 1. Number of supported engagements between state officials and federal staff - 2.
+Number of times state and local officials drew on lessons learned from these supported engagements to inform state programs and initiatives

 Assessed by HRSA through Internal Agency Discussions